philpagel/pdfmetamod/README.md

 # Readme

-This is a litte wrapper bahs script that will extract metadata from a pdf file, launsch a text editor and write back the changes you made.
+This is a little wrapper bash script that will extract metadata from a pdf file, launch a text editor and write back the changes you made.

     usage: ./pdfmetamod [-o OUTFILE.pdf] INFILE